opensearch-project/documentation-website/_im-plugin/ism/index.md

 OpenSearch Dashboards
 {: .label .label-yellow :}

 If you analyze time-series data, you likely prioritize new data over old data.
-You might periodically perform certain operations on older indices, such as reducing replica count or deleting them.
+You might periodically perform certain operations on older indexes, such as reducing replica count or deleting them.

 Index State Management (ISM) is a plugin that lets you automate these periodic, administrative operations by triggering them based on changes in the index age, index size, or number of documents.
 Using the ISM plugin, you can define *policies* that automatically handle index rollovers or deletions to fit your use case.